Canon 2000D vs Fujifilm X-A10

 Review summary: Canon 2000D vs Fujifilm X-A10

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Fujifilm X-A10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: